New versions of Newton method: step-size choice, convergence domain and under-determined equations: Main algorithms

-\beq u_{k+1}\le |1-\alpha_k| u_k + \frac{L\alpha_k^2u_k^2}{2\mu^2}, \eeq the second one being just continuation of the first one based on estimate $\|z_k\|^2\le \frac{u_k}{\mu}$, compare calculations in the proof of Theorem 1.
-Now we can minimize right-hand sides of these inequalities over $\alpha_k$; it is natural to expect that such choice of step-size imply the fastest convergence of $u_k$ to zero and thus the fastest convergence of iterations $x_k$ to a solution.
+the second one being just continuation of the first one based on the estimate $\|z^k\| \le \frac{u_k}{\mu}$, compare with the calculations in the proof of Theorem~\ref{thm:existence-solution-for-g}.
+Now we can minimize right-hand sides of these inequalities over $\alpha_k$; it is natural to expect that such choice of step-size imply the fastest convergence of $u_k$ to zero and thus the fastest convergence of iterations $x_k$ to the solution.
+One of the main contributions of this paper is careful analysis of the resulting method.

 If one applies such policy based on inequality \eqref{eq:ineq2}, optimal $\alpha$ depends on $\mu, L$ (Algorithm~1 below).
-Its value is hard to estimate in most applications, thus the method would be hard for implementation.
+The values are hard to estimate in most applications, thus the method would be hard for implementation.
 Fortunately, we can modify the algorithm using parameter adjustment (Algorithm~2).
 On the other hand the same policy based on \eqref{eq:ineq1} requires just the value $L$, which is commonly available (Algorithm~3).

 Thus we arrive to an algorithm which we call \emph{Newton method} while in fact it is blended \emph{pure Newton} with \emph{damped Newton} with special rule for damping.
 In some relation it reminds \emph{Newton method} for minimization of self-concordant functions \cite{NN}.
+Despite its simplicity, the idea of minimizing upper bound seems to be unexplored (or long forgotten) in Newton method theory with respect to equations.
+Authors found similar choice of step-size in \cite{Deuflhard-2004}, in different conditions and without explicit convergence bounds.